wslyhbb/vuejs-datepicker/README.md

 <datepicker language="de"></datepicker>
 ```

-Available languages are all that moment.js supports.
+Available languages are all that date-fs supports.
-See demo file or https://github.com/moment/moment/tree/develop/locale for a list of available languages and the correct language code for it.
+See demo file or https://github.com/date-fns/date-fns/tree/main/src/locale for a list of available languages and the correct language code for it.